awsdocs/amazon-dynamodb-developer-guide/doc_source/ScanJavaDocumentAPI.md

 ## Example \- Parallel Scan Using Java<a name="DocumentAPIJavaParallelScanExample"></a>

 The following Java code example demonstrates a parallel scan\.
-The program deletes and re\-creates a table named *ParallelScanTest*, and then loads the table with data\.
-When the data load is finished, the program spawns multiple threads and issues parallel Scan requests\.
-The program prints run time statistics for each parallel request\.
+The program deletes and re\-creates a table named `ParallelScanTest`, and then loads the table with data\.
+When the data load is finished, the program spawns multiple threads and issues parallel `Scan` requests\.
+The program prints runtime statistics for each parallel request\.

 **Note**
-The SDK for Java also provides an object persistence model, allowing you to map your client\-side classes to DynamoDB tables\.
-This approach can reduce the amount of code you have to write\.
+The SDK for Java also provides an object persistence model, enabling you to map your client\-side classes to DynamoDB tables\.
+This approach can reduce the amount of code that you have to write\.
 For more information, see [Java: DynamoDBMapper](DynamoDBMapper.md)\.

 **Note**
-This code example assumes that you have already loaded data into DynamoDB for your account by following the instructions in the [Creating Tables and Loading Sample Data](SampleData.md) section\.
+This code example assumes that you have already loaded data into DynamoDB for your account by following the instructions in the [Creating Tables and Loading Data for Code Examples in DynamoDB](SampleData.md) section\.
 For step\-by\-step instructions to run the following example, see [Java Code Examples](CodeSamples.Java.md)\.

 ```